 - When: December 31 to January 2

-Republic Day (January 26) is one of India’s few national holidays.
+Republic Day on January 26 is one of India’s few national holidays.
 Not to be confused with Independence Day on August 15, Republic Day celebrates the adoption of India’s constitution.

 One of Japan’s more bizarre festivals, Setsubun is about throwing beans to ward off evil spirits!

-People gather at temples to pick up beans; gifts and candy are thrown to frenzied crowds from public stages.
-Celebrities, sumo wrestlers, and other figures take the stage to throw items to the crowd.
+People gather at temples to pick up beans (mostly soybeans).
+At public celebrations, gifts and candy are thrown to frenzied crowds from stages.
+Celebrities, sumo wrestlers, and other figures take the stage to throw items to the crowd in televised events.

-In private homes, the head of the household wears a demon mask and family members throw beans and peanuts at him until he is driven away!
+In private homes, the head of the household wears a demon mask as family members throw beans and peanuts at him until he is driven away!

 - Where: Throughout Japan